Automatic Reconciliation: Pros and Cons

 Even if it’s not possible to fully automate the automatic reconciliation process (yet), it may still have several significant advantages over manual bank reconciliation.
 For a start, let’s think about the inefficiencies associated with manual reconciliation.
 In many cases, bank reconciliation takes an inordinate amount of time simply to confirm what the accounting team already knows.
 It’s a slow, costly process – and most importantly – it’s prone to errors.

-65% of businesses say that matching payments to open invoices is amongst the most labour intensive area of their payments process
+65% of businesses say that matching payments to open invoices is amongst the most labor intensive area of their payments process

 (Source: A commissioned study conducted by Forrester Consulting on behalf of GoCardless, September 2020)